-The following apparel is not to be worn during the school day: clothing with offensive, vulgar, or racist language or pictures; tops that do not completely cover the mid-section when arms are at one's sides; clothing that glorifies, encourages or promotes the use of alcohol, drugs or violence.
+The following apparel is not to be worn during the school day: clothing with offensive, vulgar, or racist language or pictures; clothing that glorifies, encourages or promotes the use of alcohol, drugs or violence.
 Clothing must be worn in a way such that private parts are covered with opaque material.
 Undergarments cannot be purposefully showing.
 Footwear is required, and hoods must be down while indoors.